w3f/Grants-Program/applications/native-bitcoin-vaults.md

 | 5. | List and View vaults | NBV client will show a list of treasuries/vault, their labels, and the eligible signers |
 | 6. | Pass to Signer | Fork `Spectre Desktop` (or `Caravan`) and enable handing off an output descriptor from the pallet/node to the signer |

+The following Extrinsics or RPC calls, with relevant UI functions, will be included in milestone #1.

+- **set_identity** - we may need to create a wrapper Extrinsic to appropriately fit the data into the `Identity` pallet
+- **create_vault** - takes a set or `BoundedVec` of accounts as well as the signature `threshold`. (we may also have a `T::ClassId` to categorize vaults similar to the `Uniques` pallet. 🤔 )
+- **propose** - this receives the `vault_id`, `recipient_address`, and `amount_in_sats`.
+This constructs an open unsigned transaction saved within the pallet (or saved and hashed in the pallet), which will be visible in the Vault Manager client and provides a link to the Signer app.
+This generates a `proposal_id`.
+- **generate_new_address** - receives `vault_id`, reads the vault descriptor, calculates `last_used_address` to check for UTXO.
+If one exists, increment the `derivation_index` and return a new address based on that.
+If the last address is still empty, simply return that one again (this will likely also have a flag to force incrementing the index).
+This behavior is similar to many wallets work.

 ### Milestone 2 — Signing, Broadcasting and a Hosted Release
 - **Estimated Duration:** 6 weeks
 - **FTE:**  2